-Read this if you're thinking about heading to work in the snow
+What are your rights if you can't get to work due to snow and ice?

-Snowfall has been blanketing Burton and South Derbyshire with temperatures feeling as cold as -7C so, if you're heading to work, the roads may well be treacherous.
+Snowfall has been blanketing Burton and South Derbyshire with temperatures feeling as cold as -7C so the roads may well be treacherous.

-The same could well apply tomorrow if the snow and ice hasn't thawed overnight, or if the thawed slush freezes over again.
+The temperature is forecast to be even lower on Tuesday morning so some of you may decide that you are unable to make it in to work.

 But what are your rights if you decide it will be impossible to get to work because of the bad weather?